PS4 Error WS-37505-0 [SOLVED]

 Suppose an ISP is impeding traffic between a PlayStation and its servers, preventing the data packets from being digested adequately on the console or server.
 The PlayStation may display the error code in that case.
 From my testing, attempting a different network or network type may resolve the issue in this situation.

-1. If the problem is with Wi-Fi, try connecting the PS console via LAN to see if that fixes it.
+1. If the problem is with Wi-Fi, try connecting the PS console via LAN or vice versa.

-4. If not, unplug the PlayStation from its current network and connect it to another one, such as a mobile phone’s hotspot.
+2. If it isn’t fixed, unplug the PlayStation from its current network and connect it to another one, such as a mobile phone’s hotspot.

 5. Forwarding The Desired Router Ports